lmehra/simplepay/Readme.md

 # Simplepay:
-Its a server-to-server Simplepay payment gateway library.
+A simple laravel 5 server-to-server Simplepay payment gateway library.

-# Install using composer:
+# Setps for installation:
+1. Use following command in your terminal to install this library:

 	composer require mansa/simplepay dev-master

-# Setps of installation:
-1. Find the providers key in config/app.php and register the Simplepay Service Provider.
+2. Update the poviders in config/app.php

 		'providers' => [
 	        // ...
 	        Mansa\Simplepay\SimplepayServiceProvider::class,
 	    ]

-2. Find the aliases key in config/app.php
+3. Update the aliases in config/app.php

 	    'aliases' => [
 	        // ...
 	        'Simplepay' => Mansa\Simplepay\Facade\Simplepay::class,
 	    ]

-3. add following line in autoload
+4. Add following line in composer.json in your project root only

 		 "autoload": {
 		        "psr-4": {